-Unless isPresent and isSet are provided, return with error if the Attribute is not present or not set, respectively.
+Unless isPresent and isSet are provided, return with error if the attribute is not present or not set, respectively.
+The arguments are:

 [valueList] The list of values of the queried attribute.

 [isPresent] Set to .true. if the queried attribute is present, .false. otherwise.